Daniel is Head of Pensions at Travers Smith. He also sits on the firm's Diversity & Inclusion Board and was our first CSR Partner.

 Daniel’s clients include the trustees or sponsoring employers of many of the UK's largest pension funds, including those associated with Akzo Nobel, the Association of British Insurers (ABI), AXA, the Bank of England, Clarks Shoes, Gatwick Airport, ITN, Reach plc (formerly Trinity Mirror) and Willis Towers Watson.

 For a fourth consecutive year, Daniel has been ranked in OUTstanding’s worldwide 100 LGBT+ Executives List, placing in the top 25 internationally and the top 10 in the UK (and the highest-ranked lawyer in the world).
-Daniel ranks highly in both the Legal 500 and Chambers and Partners, and has been named by Who's Who Legal as the 'Global Elite Thought Leader' in the Pensions category in England.
+Daniel ranks highly in both the Legal 500 and Chambers and Partners, and has been named by Who's Who Legal as the 'Global Elite Thought Leader' in the Pensions category.

 Diversity & Inclusion